Parks College maintains a strong relationship with engineering and aviation industries.

 Parks College builds their collaborations and relationships with companies around the world to enhance their industry network.
 Faculty work on grants with industry organizations, alumni connect with the college and continuing education is growing, with recent courses in civil engineering offered.

 An example of strong industry support is in the civil engineering department launch.
 The industry and executive advisory boards of the college, alumni and organizations in the St. Louis area were instrumental in setting the foundation for the program.
-The college received generous funding by the launch of the program, and had a large turnout at the inauguration, welcoming the first class of civil engineers at the college, set to graduate in 2013.
+The college received generous funding by the launch of the program, and had a large turnout at the inauguration.
+The first class of civil engineers at Saint Louis University’s Parks College graduated in 2013 and the department received ABET accreditation in 2014.

 Use your aviation or engineering degree to its fullest potential.
 Engage with industry before you graduate and engage with Parks College post-graduation day; it’s worth it.
 Read these success stories to see what other students have done.